 Clean Project Configuration

 Finally, we need to scrub the existing project configuration files.
 This varies widely and really depends on each project.
 The most common change I have performed is to remove the Log4j context parameter and Log4j config listener.
-Below are examples that were removed from a web.xmlfile:
+Below are examples that were removed from a web.xml

 <context-param>